nanvel/blog/2020/07/ruby.md

 The `arity` of an operator - the number of operands it operates on.

 Iterator - any method that uses the `yield` statement.

+External iterator - when the client controls the iteration (we call next when we need the next element, raises `StopIteration` when no more elements).

+Internal iterator - when the iterator controls the iteration.

 ## Libs